Emirates Capital Asset Management (ECAM)

 1 Month Rolling Regional Equity Performance

-• Over the past 1 month rolling period the strongest performing world equity region has been US markets with Emerging markets the weakest.
+- Over the past 1 month rolling period the strongest performing world equity region has been Japanese markets with US markets the weakest.

-• Positive equity returns have been achieved over the past month for most monitored regions.
+- Positive equity returns have been achieved over the past month for monitored regions.

 Past Week Regional Equity Performance

-• Over the past week the major global equities were mixed with US markets outperforming other regions.
+- Over the past week the major global equity regions were higher with Asia Pacific ex-Japan markets outperforming other regions.

 Latest Global Equity "Big Picture"